 You can only use one method at a time (configuration file or command lines).

-Static configuration, whatever it's source (a configuration file, CLI flags or env vars) is read only once when starting Traefik.
+Static configuration, whatever it's source (a configuration file, CLI flags or env variables) is read only once when starting Traefik.
 It is not possible to define routing (routers, services, middlewares, TLS configuration) in the static configuration file.

 What is “dynamic configuration” ?